iamkroot/trakt-scrobbler/README.md

 + MPC-BE/MPC-HC: Enable the web interface from Options.

 #### Configuration
-All you have to do now is create a `config.toml` file with the required parameters.
-See `sample_config.toml`.

 Parameter | Explanation |
 --------- | -----------
 `fileinfo.whitelist`| List of strings \| Default: `[]` <br> List of directories you want to be scanned for shows or movies.
 If empty, all files played in the player are scanned.
 You can prevent the program from scanning all played files if your shows and movies are located in fixed directories.
 If possible you should use this option to minimize traffic on the Trakt API.